TrupeshKumarPatel/Resume-Lab/README.md

   <br />
 </h1>

-# What is Resume Lab?
+## What is Resume Lab?
 **Resume Lab** is LaTex template for resume inspired by [Awesome CV](https://github.com/posquit0/Awesome-CV).
 It easy to customize.

+## Preview

+You can see [embed]https://raw.githubusercontent.com/TrupeshKumarPatel/Resume-Lab/blob/master/resume-lab.pdf[/embed]

 ## Credit